 Like so many of the tequilas made in Mexico, Las Tres Cruces tequilas were always sold regionally only, in the tequila state of Jalisco.
 The reason for that, is the distribution of tequila has been always dominated by just a couple of the larger conglomerates, who export all the tequilas you find in the US.
 If you want to sell your tequilas in volume abroad, you pretty much have to sell through them.
 Unless you meet someone like Victor Cruz.

-Victor met his friend Don Tomas many years ago, and when in Jalisco to visit family, always stopped in and grabbed a few bottles to take back to Quintana Roo, where his family has several gift stores.
+Victor met his friend Don Tomas, owner and distilling master of Tres Cruces Tequilas, many years ago, and when in Jalisco to visit family, he always stopped in and grabbed a few bottles to take back to Quintana Roo, where his family has several gift stores.
 Over time, the friendship turned into a business relationship, when Victor convinced Tomas he could distribute his tequila in Quintana Roo, where vacationers from the artisan spirit crazy country, the US, would love to buy his products.
 And now, thanks to Victor, we all can enjoy Don Tomas’ wonderful hooch.

 Tequila is an international ambassador for Mexico, and its finest are a source of pride for Mexicans, production or artisan.
 When Victor brought Tres Cruces to Costa Maya, it was with great pride for him to be able to show this spirit to the world as it passes through Costa Maya, one ship at a time.
 “We have a fine tequila for just about everyone,” he told me.
 “From extra anejo, to blanco top-shelf margarita tequilas, to flavored liqueurs that will have you go home and push your Bailey’s to the back shelf.”